 Drawing the Circle with MEboost

 In the MEboost ribbon, clicking on the Mohr's Circle button will show the Mohr's Circle form.
 Using the example above, we enter stress values in the form.
-The value and sign for shear stress is for shear xy.
+The value and sign for shear stress is for shear yx.

 After clicking the Create button, a report will be created in a new worksheet.

 In addition to the chart, the report also shows the values of principal stresses, maximum in-plane shear stress, maximum out of plane shear stress, and the principal plane angle.